This post contains affiliate links. I make a small commission for a successful purchase at no extra expense to you.

 You might be wondering whether your tank plants can be grown in a gravel substrate.
 In truth, this depends on what species of plant you have.
 Generally, gravel is a great material to grow plants in.
 But only certain flora will grow in this substrate well.

 Not just any plant will grow in this rocky product.
-In addition, you want to be careful about how you place some plants in gravel.
+Besides, you want to be careful about how you place some plants in gravel.
 Certain care requirements are required for specific species.
-These must be followed in order to successfully cultivate plants in this type of material.
+These must be followed to cultivate plants in this type of material successfully.

 Lucky for you, I did some research on plants that grow in gravel.
 So you won’t have to worry about placing your plants in this rocky substrate.
 I’ll provide all the details you need to purchase and use gravel.
 I’ll also introduce you to aquarium plants that grow well in gravel!